The London Clinic Research Centre

 Our primary clinical trial studies include:

-We have 4 trials currently working with new devices on the market to establish their efficiency with lowering blood pressure of patients that have exhausted all other avenues to stabilise their blood pressure.
+We have four trials currently working with new devices on the market to establish their efficiency with lowering blood pressure of patients that have exhausted all other avenues to stabilise their blood pressure.

-A randomised study to evaluate the use of a certain medication that is used to treat asthma.
+A randomised study to evaluate the use of a certain medication that is used to treat asthma and COPD.